athenian-computational-thinking/athenian-cs-mkdocs/docs/assignments/open-gitpod.md

 3) Read the README.md file.

-4) Run the MyMain program with: `make run`.
+4) Run the MyMain program with: `make run` in the console window.

 5) Add the appropriate code to correct the errors and run the program again.

-6) Run the tests with: `make tests`.
+6) Run the tests with: `make tests` in the console window.

 !!! hint

+    The up and down arrow keys will allow you to cycle through commands in the console window.

+!!! hint

-    Click on the ![alt text](../images/collapse-icon.jpg "Collapse") icon in the gutter to collapse functions from this:
+    Click on the ![alt text](../images/collapse-icon.jpg "Collapse") icon in the gutter to collapse function definitions from this:
     ![alt text](../images/collapse-function.jpg "Not collapsed")

     to:

     ![alt text](../images/collapsed.jpg "Collapsed")